open-contracting-extensions/ocds_medicines_extension/README.md

 ## Related Standards

-In addition, the following standards for the identification of drugs were analyzed:
+In addition, the following standards were analyzed for the identification of drugs that are commonly used in the data on public medicine purchases.
+Each standard is used for the classification, designation or listing of drugs in different countries.

 | Standard        | Maintains       |  Purpose                        |
 | -----------     | -----------    |  -----------                      |